ChangeWindows/ChangeWindows/README.md

-# About Horizon
+# About ChangeWindows

-Horizon is the next major version of ChangeWindows.
+ChangeWindows is the next major version of ChangeWindows.
 For version 5, see Viv.

 # Release notes
 ## #51 Patrons
 It was long overdue.
 After messing with manually tracking our Patrons - for some reason - we've finally implemented the Patreon API and show our Patrons now properly on our About-page.

+## Fixes and enhancements
+- #36 Revamps our branding to match up with our new logo, finally in SVG-format.
+- 7b6c188 Fixes timeline on platform-pages breaking due to incorrect sorting parameters.